Skip to content

 over_voltage=6 # Increase voltage to level 6

-Even without the above settings, normal use is possible, and passive cooling with just a metal case is sufficient
+The system works fine even without these settings, and passive cooling with just a metal case is sufficient.

 X.2 Raspberry Pi Stress Testing Program

-You can use the Raspberry Pi stress test tool to test the stability of the Raspberry Pi's operation (especially after overclocking).
+You can use the Raspberry Pi stress testing tool to test the stability of the Raspberry Pi's operation (especially after overclocking).

 Bash